 But we also, in this case, have been very careful given everything the city's been through.

-So I'm absolutely confident, based on this guidance and everything else we've seen that we'll be able to get all our kids back into school in September.
+So I'm absolutely confident based on this guidance and everything else we've seen that we'll be able to get all our kids back into school in September.

-Whatever happened to follow the science, because the science, the CDC, indicated if you're vaccinated, if you're a staffer, a student, you don't need a mask.
+Because the science, the CDC, indicated if you're vaccinated, if you're a staff or a student, you don't need a mask.

 There are a lot of firms in New York that are reopening.